-You may be surprised to hear this, but the weekend proved to be the most disappointing time in terms of episode download for the shows included in an analysis by Megaphone.
+You may be surprised to hear this, but the weekend was the most disappointing time regarding episode downloads for the shows included in an analysis by Megaphone.

-The mid-week, hump-day slump can often be remedied by the release of a comedy podcast on a Wednesday, giving your listeners a much-needed laugh and putting them in the mood for the fun times ahead.
+The mid-week, hump-day slump can often be remedied by releasing a comedy podcast on a Wednesday, giving your listeners a much-needed laugh and putting them in the mood for the fun times ahead.

 As Friday closes the working week off, your audience will want to listen to something to help get them in the mood for the weekend.
 That makes Friday another peak day for releasing comedy podcasts.
 Podcasts dealing with specific entertainment topics like live music, art, or culture in your area belong on a Friday too.